ot4i/ace-demo-pipeline/tekton/README-vault.md

 password=<db2password>
 ```

-This file is detected by the [init-creds.sh](/demo-infrastructure/init-creds.sh) startup
+For the non-CP4i cases, this file is detected by the [init-creds.sh](/demo-infrastructure/init-creds.sh)
-script, and the server.conf.yaml file for the server is configured with a
+startup script, and the server.conf.yaml file for the server is configured with a
-[script](/demo-infrastructure/read-hashicorp-creds.sh) to load the credentials:
+[read-hashicorp-creds.sh](/demo-infrastructure/read-hashicorp-creds.sh) to load the credentials:
 ```
 Credentials:
   ExternalCredentialsProviders: